Western Quebec politicians fight for better hydro service after 30-hour outage | CBC News

 Early February outage during frigid weather affected more than 1,100 customers

-Officials in the Pontiac region say they'll continue to push Hydro-Québec to come up with a long-term solution after an early February outage during a brutal cold snap left hundreds of customers in the dark.
+Officials in western Quebec's Pontiac region say they'll continue to push Hydro-Québec to come up with a long-term solution to ongoing hydro problems after an early February outage during a brutal cold snap left hundreds of customers in the dark.

 On Feb.
 4 and Feb.
-5, people in the western Quebec communities of L'Isle-aux-Allumettes, Chichester and Sheenboro ended up without power for more than 30 hours.
+5, people in L'Isle-aux-Allumettes, Chichester and Sheenboro ended up without power for more than 30 hours.

-During that time, temperatures dipped to around –40 C. At the height of the outage, more than 1,100 customers couldn't turn the lights on.
+During that time, temperatures dipped to nearly –40 C. More than 1,100 customers couldn't turn the lights on at the outages peak.
 Some also didn't have access to telephone or internet.

+"Our citizens are quite angry, I gotta say," said L'Isle-aux-Allumettes Mayor Corey Spence.

-Politicians in the area say the power situation in Upper Pontiac has been an issue for years.
+Politicians in the area say the power situation in Upper Pontiac has been a problem for years.

+Its system is at the end of Hydro-Québec's network line and since the area is so close to the Ontario border, the power system is synchronized with Ontario.

 Hydro-Québec also purchases energy from the Waltham and Chutes-Coulonge generating stations, which belong to the company Evolugen.